vikram2000b/SeriesSyndex/README.md

 print(evaluator.evaluate(syn_dataset, cat_cols=[]))
 ```

+Here, we have used a subset of data as the synthetic data for evaluation.
+Also, the dataset is expected to return two variables, one is representing the static variables and other time-series variables.
+The real dataset is passed to the evaluator when it is initialized and synthetic data is passed while calling ```evaluate``` function.

 ## Components of the Score
 The evaluator aggregates 5 different metrics, which measure different aspects of the synthetic data.
 The metrics/evaluators are as follows:
 1. PMSE Evaluator (Adversary Success Rate Evaluator) - **Production Ready**